v47-io/architect-rs/README.md

 ## Handlebars Templating

-Architect uses Handlebars for all the templates in a repository.
-Any file with the extension `.hbs` will be picked up and rendered using Handlebars.
+Architect uses Handlebars to render all templates in a repository.
+Basically any file is a potential template and will be processed.

+Files that are explicitly marked as Handlebars templates by their extension are not rendered, only copied.
+This behavior (and the extension) can be configured in the `.architect.json` file.

 Additionally, every file name is a potential Handlebars template.
-That means you can specify the curled braces in file names to dynamically specify them using your user-specific values.
+That means you can specify the curled braces in file names to dynamically create them using your user-specific values.

 __Example:__